pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 $$ \lambda_{0}(t) \cdot exp(\beta_{1}X_{1} + \beta_{2}X_{2}... \beta_{k}X_{k}) $$

 and represents the baseline hazard at each point in time when the predictor variables are set at their baseline/reference levels.
-Which is to say any unit increase over 0 to a covariate in the regression model changes the baseline hazard.
+Which is to say any unit increase over 0 to any covariate $X_{i}$ in the regression model changes the baseline hazard.
 In our case we are looking at data with granularity of monthly entries.
 So we need to understand how the risk of attrition changes over the next 12 months subsequent to the date of the annual survey and how the covariate profile of each individual changes the baseline hazard.

 These models can be estimated using the approach of Bayesian estimation outlined by Austin Rochford in {ref}`survival_analysis`.
 In what follows we build on his examples.